fsalaita/Bike-Hitch-Design/README.md

 ![image](https://github.com/fsalaita/Portfolio/assets/146680465/da872974-3347-4a66-9f14-d4028dbf4d6c)

 ## Future-proofing
-A folding carry arm design allows the rack's arms to drop out of the way when not in use A system that secures and protects bikes for safer travel Extendable components to allow easy loading, unloading, and overall management of bikes
+A folding carry arm design allows the rack's arms to drop out of the way when not in use.
+A system that secures and protects bikes for safer travel.
+Extendable components to allow easy loading, unloading, and overall management of bikes.

 ## Contributors